phts/NP-01_now-playing-plugin/README.md

 # PHTS NP-01: Now Playing plugin for Volumio

-This is a modification of original [volumio-now-playing] which is used by [PHTS NP-01].
+This is a modification of [volumio-now-playing] plugin which is used by [PHTS NP-01].

 ![Initial screen](./docs/initial.png)